zuherJahshan/viral/README.md

 It is most preferable to run the application on a NVIDIA GPU!!!, it is not necessary but it will speed up the computations noticeably

+To launch the application, first you need to run the bash script "setup.sh" that is found in the project's root directory

+    ./setup.sh

 ## Prediction-usecase
 First, go to the src directory and launch python